protofire/filecoin-CID-checker/README.md

 ## Application structure

-Backend is a golang application with two parts.
+Backend is a Golang application consist of two parts:
-- API server - Gin framework & api handler
+- API server - Gin framework & API handler
 - Data harvester - group of lotus processors, each fetches data from Lotus node and store to MongoDB